gratelpy/gratelpy/README.md

 Typical usage looks like this::

-On the command prompt, invoke `python` and import GraTelPy:
+After following the installation instructions in `INSTALL`, invoke on the command prompt `python` and import GraTelPy:
 ```bash
 Python 2.7.1 (r271:86832, Apr 12 2011, 16:15:16)
 [GCC 4.6.0 20110331 (Red Hat 4.6.0-2)] on linux2